Jerez de la Frontera: Wine

-Jerez has a reputation as the world capital of sherry wine.
-Sherry is a fortified wine made from white grapes grown near the town of Jerez.
+Jerez is the world capital of sherry, a fortified wine made from white grapes grown near the city of Jerez.
 Jerez has been a centre of viniculture since the Phoenicians introduced winemaking to Spain in 1100 BC.
 The Romans continued the practice after they took control of Iberia around 200 BC.
 The Moors conquered the region in AD 711 and introduced distillation, which led to the development of brandy and fortified wine.
-Sherry became very popular in Great Britain.
-Because sherry was a major wine export to the United Kingdom, many English companies and styles developed.
-British families founded many of the Jerez cellars.
+Because sherry was a major wine export to the United Kingdom, British families founded many of the Jerez cellars.
 The city has many bodegas (wineries), many of which are of British origin.
 The most important include: